Friends with the Monster

 Part III

 He broke through the outer fringe of trees to find a scenario well short of “worst possible” but definitely bad enough.
-The Pocahontas-something demons, he knew them even if he hadn’t known the name, he’d tangled with them before, and they were domesticators; like a medieval baron with his hounds and falcons, they had trained clawed, bat-winged mini-gryphons and troupes of scuttling, badger-like ground creatures to attack on command, plus they threw foot-long darts with less range than arrows or even spears but an uncomfortable degree of accuracy.
+The Pocahontas-something demons, he knew them even if he hadn’t known the name, he’d tangled with them before, and they were domesticators; like a medieval baron with his hounds and falcons, they trained clawed, bat-winged mini-gryphons and troupes of scuttling, badger-like ground creatures to attack on command, plus they threw foot-long darts with less range than arrows or even spears but an uncomfortable degree of accuracy.
 Not especially formidable in demonic terms (a squad of human infantry would have mopped them up with little effort), they had the advantage of Dawn in plain numbers, and the interference of the trees meant she had to expend her ammunition on the charging attack-beasts coming at her from every direction while their masters remained mostly concealed.
-She had already emptied the shotgun, now discarded, and was using her pistols (firing accurately with either hand, he noted approvingly) to hold back the onslaught.
+He had already heard her empty the magazine of the AK in a sustained burst, probably to break the first charge, and then the shotgun, both now discarded, and was using her pistols (firing accurately with either hand, he noted approvingly) to hold back the onslaught.
 Even with combat reloads she could easily run dry before running out of opponents, and then it would be just her and the sword against multiple attackers —

 Xander had taken in the situation in the first split-second glimpse, and his entry flowed into assault without a break in motion.